arachne-threat-intel/thread/CANVAS.md

 The proposed solutions to the above problems.

 1. Efficient CTI mapping: Thread streamlines the mapping process, automating the identification of TTPs in cybersecurity reports and articles.
 By leveraging machine learning, Thread accelerates this task, enabling analysts to swiftly pinpoint TTPs mentioned in threat intelligence sources, thereby expediting threat detection and response.
 2. Empowering informed cybersecurity defences: Thread empowers security professionals by allowing them to conduct their own research and access up-to-date, actionable threat data.
 This self-reliance ensures that cybersecurity defences are built on accurate, real-time insights, addressing the limitations of opaque and potentially unreliable threat intelligence sources.
+There is also a paid service if groups want Arachne Digital to do the research for them.
 3. Fostering collaborative open source cybersecurity: Thread actively promotes open source cybersecurity research and collaboration.
 As a free, open-source tool, it encourages security experts to work together, refine threat intelligence, and enhance the collective security landscape.
 Thread's commitment to citing original sources and facilitating knowledge sharing supports a thriving community dedicated to strengthening defences against evolving cyber threats.

 ## Key metrics